The Amsterdam Cheese Scene

 If you’re visiting Amsterdam you’ll no doubt be interested in learning about, and trying, Dutch cheese.
 Here’s some Cheesy tips for you!

-BUT, there are many other styles of cheese that are made in very small quantities on small farms such as Limburger.
-These are only found in specialist cheese shops and markets listed below and are often included in my walks and workshops - soft, fresh goats cheeses, soft washed rind (smelly) cheeses, blues made from Buffalo milk and many fabulous raw milk hard cheeses - and many of the cheese makers I know personally - they're a world apart from cheeses sold in supermarkets!
-One of my most popular talks is about these cheeses "A World Beyond Gouda!"
+Soft, fresh goats cheeses, soft washed rind (smelly) cheeses, blues made from Cow, goat and Buffalo milk and many fabulous raw milk hard un-waxed - naturally rinded - cheeses, many of the cheese makers I know personally - they're a world apart from cheeses sold in supermarkets!
+One of my most popular talks is about these Dutch cheeses "A World Beyond Gouda!”

 Where to buy cheese in Amsterdam.